Deep Tissue Laser Therapy

 Because it is non-invasive, deep tissue laser therapy is a good choice for most people experiencing the following: tennis elbow, plantar fasciitis (heel spurs), frozen shoulder / rotator cuff injuries, hip pain, other tendon, ligament and muscle pain; joint pain, including autoimmune joint conditions like rheumatoid arthritis; nerve pain; and poorly healing wounds such as leg ulcers.

-Overall, cold laser therapy is a gentle and effective choice of therapy for most musculoskeletal conditions.
-If you would like to discuss possible laser therapy for your pain or injury, please let Dr. O’Neill know.
+Overall, deep tissue laser therapy is a gentle and effective choice of therapy for most musculoskeletal conditions.
+If you would like to discuss possible laser therapy for your pain or injury, please let Dr. O’Neill or Dr. Styche know.